 1038 Henry Street 0.28 acres Open Land 1038 Henry Street 0.14 acres County has it as the same address.
-Home 1040 Henry Street 0.33 acres 1056 Henry Street 0.19 acres Boarded up home.
-Blue.
-1058 Henry Street Boarded up home.
-Grey House 1060 Henry Street 0.24 acres 1066 Henry Street 0.22 acres Corner lot.
+Home on the property, boarded up.
+1040 Henry Street 0.33 acres Home boarded up.
+1056 Henry Street 0.19 acres Home boarded up.
+Blue house.
+1058 Henry Street Home boarded up.
+Grey house.
+1060 Henry Street 0.24 acres Home on property.
+Appears to be occupied.
+1066 Henry Street 0.22 acres Corner lot.
 Vacant home that is in rough condition.
-1066 1⁄2 Henry Stree t Looks to be occupied?
-Small home.
-1049 Ashland Stree t 0.46 acres 1600 square foot single family rental, could be combined for multifamily if you combined with the garden and Henry Street.
+1066 1⁄2 Henry Street t Small home on property.
+Appears to be occupied.
+1.08 acres Community garden.
+0.46 acres Community garden.
+1049 Ashland Street 0.46 acres 1600 square foot single family rental, could be combined for multifamily if you combined with the garden and Henry Street.
 Occupied.

-The Henry Street parcels seem to make the most sense for multifamily.
+The Henry Street parcels make the most sense as multifamily.
 You could combine all of the parcels including the Community Garden and 1049 Ashland Street and have 3.43 acres to build a large multifamily project.
+Due to open space requirements, it may be worth providing a condition to the developer to provide garden spaces in the development.
+This may keep some of the community goodwill as well.